moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 | Depending on the implementation, this stage can pass solutions forward, backward, or in both directions.
 | Example of propagating stage - ``Move Relative`` to a pose.
 This stage is commonly use to approach close to an object to pick.

-| List of propagating stages provided by MTC :ref:`Propagating Stages`.
+| More information on propagating stages provided by MTC can be found here - :ref:`Propagating Stages`.

 Connecting Stage
 ^^^^^^^^^^^^^^^^